openMF/community-app/README.md

 ### Connecting to a MifosX Platform running on a different host:

-By default, when the app is running from the local filesystem, it will connect to the platform (fineract-provider REST API) deployed on demo.mifos.io.
+By default, when the app is running from the local filesystem, it will connect to the platform (fineract-provider REST API) deployed on demo.mifos.io, but that environment is no longer actively updated; we recommend using https://www.fineract.dev instead, as above.

 The app connects to the platform running on the same host/port when deployed on a server.